 Undaunted, Havlish made yet another attempt, traveling to Indiana in the summer of 1952 to try out for the Fort Wayne Daisies, a team that originated as the Minneapolis Millerettes in 1944.
 After another anxious wait, she came home one day from school to find a special delivery airmail envelope; it was an invitation to play for the Daisies.
 “There was no happier girl in the world than me.
 I can remember coming home from the movies on Saturday afternoons and I’d be fielding imaginary ground balls all the way.”

 In his letter on behalf of the Fort Wayne organization, business-manager Ernie Berg explained the circumstances of the call-up: “It might be of interest to you to know that we have traded Dottie Schroeder and that the shortstop post is now wide open.
 So—get in shape and be your best when you come.”
 Dottie Schroeder, it turns out, was one of the great players in AAGPBL history.
 Schroeder played in all 12 seasons of the league.
-She was a three-time All-Star, and, when the league folded in 1954, she held records for games played, at-bats, runs batted in (RBIs), and walks.
+She was a three-time All-Star, and, when the league folded after the 1954 season, she held records for games played, at-bats, runs batted in (RBIs), and walks.
 Schroeder ranked second in hits and third in home runs.
 “That was my claim to fame,” said Havlish.
 “Dottie Schroeder was traded for me.”
 The Fort Wayne newspapers at the time expressed some distress about the trade, but acknowledged that Havlish was “a great prospect.”
 The trade was made for financial reasons, but it was also the result of a new AAGPBL policy that required the top teams in the league to have at least two rookies on the starting squad.
 This was intended to even the playing field while encouraging the development of young players.

 Havlish played a few games in 1952 for Fort Wayne, finishing high school by correspondence.
 That year the team was managed by Jimmie Foxx (Tom Hanks’s character in A League of Their Own was roughly based on Foxx), and she regrets that she never got the slugger’s autograph.
 The next year she was the starting shortstop for the Daisies, now managed by Bill Allington.
 Havlish soon found herself on a team that dominated the league.
-The Daisies won the regular-season pennant in 1952, 1953, and 1954, the first time in AAGPBL history that one team led the league three years in a row.
+The Daisies won the regular-season pennant in 1952, 1953, and 1954, the only time in AAGPBL history that one team led the league three years in a row.

 Fort Wayne was particularly potent on offense.
 In 1953, for example, the Daisies outscored their nearest rival by over 100 runs.
 The team’s offensive success could be attributed to the fact that it boasted some of the best batters in league history.
 Two of the most accomplished were the Weaver sisters, Betty Weaver Foss and Joanne Weaver.
 In 1952, Foss led the league in runs, hits, doubles, triples, and RBIs, was second in batting average, and earned the title Player of Year.
 Her sister, Joanne Weaver, was on three All-Star teams, won the batting title in 1952 at the age of 16, and was Player of the Year in 1954.
 When she won the batting title again in 1954, she hit .429.
 Her nearest professional batting average rival was Nap Lajoie, who batted .426 in 1901.